keboola/connection-docs/templates/ecommerce/ecommerce.md

 Find all links in your Shoptet account.

 Example: Go to Customers and click **Export**.
-At the bottom you will see a link looking like this: https://www.yourshopaddress.domain/export/customers.xml?ip=11.111.111.1111&hash=somehash
+At the bottom you will see a link that looks like this: https://www.yourshopaddress.domain/export/customers.xml?ip=11.111.111.1111&hash=somehash

 - Set the shop name, e.g., myshop
 - Set the Base URL of the store, e.g., https://www.myshop.cz